Traveling is probably one of the most rewarding things you can do, but unfortunately, it does come with a cost.

 4. Be Flexible With Flight Dates

-Have a look at flights a few days either side of your ideal travel date.
+Have a look at flights a few days on either side of your ideal travel date.

 You’ll be surprised how much the prices on flights can change within just a few days of each other.